A Worldwide Call for Donor Registries

 In Conclusion, Paving the Way for a Future in Fertility

-Thank you for being a part of this journey, and we look forward to continued discussions that will drive our collective understanding of this critical frontier in fertility.
+Thank you for being a part of this journey as we explore new areas of third-party reproduction that must be considered as the fertility industry grows.
+We look forward to continued discussions that will drive our collective understanding of this critical evolution.